-Donald Trump Boasts Of ‘Beautiful Letter’ From Kim Jong-Un, Then North Korea Fires Two More Missiles
+Donald Trump Boasts Of ‘Beautiful Letter’ From Kim Jong Un, Then North Korea Fires Two More Missiles

 “I say it again: There have been no nuclear tests.
 The missile tests have all been short-range,” Trump said, as quoted by The Guardian.
 “No ballistic missile tests.
 No long-range missiles.”

-But the distance between Hamhung, North Korea, from which the missiles were launched early Saturday morning local time, to the South Korea capital of Seoul is less than 150 miles, well within the range of a “short range” missile.
+However, the distance between Hamhung, North Korea, from which the missiles were launched early Saturday morning local time, to the South Korea capital of Seoul is less than 150 miles.
+This is well within the range of a “short-range” missile.

-Trump said that in the “beautiful” letter — which he also referred to as “very personal” — Kim complained that he was “not happy” with the current United States-South Korea war games, which are largely conducted as computer simulations rather than as the live, large-scale drills that were ordered halted by Trump after his initial meeting with Kim last year, as The Associated Press reported.
+Trump said that in the “beautiful” letter — which he also referred to as “very personal” — Kim complained that he was “not happy” with the current United States-South Korea war games, which are largely conducted as computer simulations rather than as the live, large-scale drills that were ordered halted by Trump after his initial meeting with Kim last year, as the Associated Press reported.

 But even though Kim has said that the repeated missile launches are North Korea’s response to the war games, Trump continued to astonish observers by agreeing with the North Korean dictator, saying that he was “never a fan” of the joint U.S.-South Korea military exercises, as quoted by The Independent.